usf-cs272-fall2022/usf-cs272-fall2022.github.io/_projects/testing.md

 ![Screenshot]({{ "/images/actions-run-log-warnings.png" | relative_url }}){: .is-600 }

 Most of the time, these can be ignored.
 For example, the warnings above happen anytime the test repository changes.
 They are only problematic if they show up in other situations as well.
-Sometimes, Github Actions also automatically adds warnings to indicate an pending change to their infrastructure.
+Sometimes, GitHub Actions also automatically adds warnings to indicate an pending change to their infrastructure.

 If you are ever in doubt, do not hesitate to post on [Piazza]({{ site.data.info.links.forums.link }}) with a link to the warning.